Gota7/NitroStudio2/docs/guide/soundArchive.md

 Mono To Stereo - If the Stream is mono, convert it to stereo by playing it through both the channels of the Stream Player.

 ## Next
-Now that you understand the basic layout of the sound archive, it's time to move on to:
+Now that you understand the basic layout of the Sound Archive, it's time to move on to:

 [File Types](fileTypes.md)